The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic Longitudinal Painting): Micro-Bunch Injection into the Main Injector from a Superconducting RF Linac

-The principal MI RF is 53 (MHz) and the SC-linac bunching frequency is 325 (MHz).
+The principal MI RF is 53 (MHz) and the SCRF linac bunching frequency is 325 (MHz).
 From the MI RF, we can obtain an integer harmonic number of 588.
-The width of a MI RF bucket is 18.935 (ns), into which trains of microbunches are repeatedly injected over 270 turns, filling in a MI RF bucket in the region of $\pm$ 6 (ns) around the center of a MI RF bucket.
-The beam notch that is kept free of beams is 3.3 (ns) long, following an earlier injection study with a \textit{long bunch}\cite{jm:talk}.
-In the following sections, we will explore and discuss several microbunch-injection scenarios, based upon the RF parameters used in the present MI operation.
+The width of an MI RF bucket is 18.935 (ns), into which trains of micro-bunches are injected repeatedly during the first 270 turns, while filling in one MI RF bucket in the region of $\pm$6 (ns) around its center.
+The beam notch that is kept free of beams is 3.3 (ns) long, on the basis of an earlier injection study performed with a \textit{long bunch}\cite{jm:talk}.
+In the following sections, we will explore and discuss several different scenarios of micro-bunch injection, based upon the RF parameters used in the current MI operation. \black